Invinchevarrior/RCTlab/README.md

 # RCTlab

-A React-based coding platform for learning and practicing programming problems.
+A React-based coding platform for learning and practicing programming problems with advanced mobile emulation and AI assistance.

 For a comprehensive guide covering features, setup, AI Chat, Judge0, troubleshooting and more, see: `RCTlab_Complete_Guide.md`.

 ## Features

-- **Code Editor**: Built-in code editor with syntax highlighting
+- **Advanced Code Editor**: Built-in code editor with syntax highlighting, auto-completion, and real-time error detection
-- **Problem Sets**: Curated collection of programming problems
+- **Problem Sets**: Curated collection of programming problems with detailed solutions
-- **Code Execution**: Run and test your code in real-time
+- **Code Execution**: Run and test your code in real-time using Judge0 integration
-- **Mobile Emulator**: Test your web applications on mobile devices
+- **Enhanced Mobile Emulator**: Multi-device emulation with responsive design testing
+  - Support for iPhone SE, iPhone 12 Pro Max, Android devices, and Pixel Tablet
+  - Smooth device switching with automatic scaling
+  - Real-time React Native code preview with error handling
+  - Advanced Todo List demo with priority management and filtering
+- **AI Chat Assistant**: Intelligent coding assistant with markdown rendering and code extraction
-- **User Authentication**: Secure login and registration system
+- **User Authentication**: Secure JWT-based login and registration system
-- **Progress Tracking**: Monitor your learning progress
+- **Progress Tracking**: Monitor your learning progress and problem-solving statistics

 ## Tech Stack